-Students will be living in local apartment dorms with the Israeli students from Ruach Nachon.
-Both the dorms are located not far from the main campus which is located in the Morasha Neighborhood of Jerusalem.
+Students will be living in local apartment.
 The dorms are equip with kitchens, bathrooms, a laundry machine and a communal area.

 Shabbatot and Chagim

-We have 1 Shabbat every three weeks that is a required “in-Shabbat” - but don’t be fooled by the word “required” - students look forward to them!
+We have occasionally Shabbat that is a required “in-Shabbat” - but don’t be fooled by the word “required” - students look forward to them!
 These Shabbatot enable us to spend quality time together in various places around Israel without being side-tracked by all the week’s activities.